jxlarrea/ha-bt-proximity/README.md

     ```
     nano index.js
     ```
-    Then edit the first few lines in the file with your own values:
+    Then edit the first few lines with your own values for the MQTT Broker and tracked BT mac addresses:

     ```
     // MQTT Broker details